 From 1998-2006, arachnologist Paula Cushing was the curator responsible for the entomology collection.
 Her extensive Colorado Spider Survey resulted in thousands of non-target insects being collected in pitfall traps all over the Rocky Mountains and the western Great Plains.
 Cushing also accepted a donation of extraordinarily beautiful specimens (with collection data) collected by Clarence Riker (inventor of the "Riker mount", a glass covered shallow box commonly used for displaying insects) and stored in Riker's original hand-made cabinet mounts.
 This collection was accepted for its historical value as well as its outreach value for behind-the-scenes tours, art projects, and exhibits.

-Concurrent with this rapid growth, Frank Krell has also instituted rigorous curatorial procedures; developed an entomology collections manual and focused accession policies (insects of the Rocky Mountain/Great Plains ecoregions, North American beetles, and world scarab beetles, with exceptions only after thorough consideration by the Collections Manager and Curator); established a high-throughput team of trained volunteers processing about 30,000 specimens per year from the unmounted backlog; and attracted a team of department and research associates skilled in Lepidoptera taxonomy to recurate the extensive butterfly and moth collection.
+Concurrent with this rapid growth, Frank Krell has also instituted rigorous curatorial procedures; developed an entomology collections manual and focused accession policies (insects of the Rocky Mountain/Great Plains ecoregions, North American beetles, and world scarab beetles, with exceptions only after thorough consideration by the Collections Manager and Curator); established a high-throughput team of trained volunteers processing about 30,000 specimens per year from the unmounted backlog; and attracted a team of department and research associates skilled in Lepidoptera taxonomy to recurate and expand the extensive butterfly and moth collection.